O365/python-o365/README.md

 ## Authentication
 You can only authenticate using oauth athentication as Microsoft deprecated basic auth on November 1st 2018.

+Until version 3.0 this library was using a custom authentication mechanism.
+On 3.0 we moved to using msal to achieve the authentication.

 There are currently three authentication methods:

 - [Authenticate on behalf of a user](https://docs.microsoft.com/en-us/graph/auth-v2-user?context=graph%2Fapi%2F1.0&view=graph-rest-1.0):
-Any user will give consent to the app to access it's resources.
+Any user will give consent to the app to access its resources.
 This oauth flow is called **authorization code grant flow**.
 This is the default authentication method used by this library.
 - [Authenticate on behalf of a user (public)](https://docs.microsoft.com/en-us/graph/auth-v2-user?context=graph%2Fapi%2F1.0&view=graph-rest-1.0):
 Same as the former but for public apps where the client secret can't be secured.
 Client secret is not required.